anar-rzayev/Machine-Learning-for-Computer-Vision/README.md

-# Machine-Learning-for-Computer-Vision
+# Machine Learning for Computer Vision
-CS492(A) course from KAIST
+CS492(A) coursework and lab materials from Fall 2021, KAIST.